UST-MICO/docs/debugging-testing/testing.md

 * `docker-compose` is currently not an option because `kubectl` and a proper Kubernetes configuration is missing in the Docker image.

+Per default the Spring profile `dev` set in `application.properties` configures `mico-core` to use the Kubernetes namespace `mico-testing` as the target for the `Builds` and the finally running *MicoServices*.
+This namespace must include the Kubernetes `Secret` and the `ServiceAccount` for the authentication to DockerHub.
+To create the namespace `mico-testing` with this resources included you can use the script [`/install/kubernetes/test-setup-only-build-environment.sh`](https://github.com/UST-MICO/mico/blob/master/install/kubernetes/test-setup-only-build-environment.sh).

 Last but not least you should provide a way to connect to Prometheus.
 This is required if you want to retrieve the status of a deployed MicoApplication and its MicoServices.
 The easiest way is connect to the running Prometheus instance inside your cluster by making a port-forwarding:
 ```bash
 kubectl port-forward svc/prometheus -n monitoring 9090:9090